Simply Healthy Family may collect a share of sales or other compensation from the links on this page.

-Cappacuolo, sometimes called Capicola, is a dry-cured salami typically enjoyed thinly sliced as part of charcuterie boards or antipasto platters.
-This type of meat originated in Piacenza in the north of Italy and Calabria in the south.
+Cappacuolo or Capocollo, sometimes called Capicola or Coppa, is a dry-cured Italian salami typically enjoyed thinly sliced as part of charcuterie boards or antipasto platters.
+Cappacuolo is a regional Italian dialect version of Capocollo, traditionally made in southern Italy.

 What Is Cappacuolo Made of?

-Cappacuolo is made from pork.
+Cappacuolo is a tender meat from pork shoulder.
 This type of Italian pork comes from a whole muscle taken from the neck and shoulder region of the hog’s body.
-The muscle, known as the ‘Coppa,’ weighs around 2.5 grams.
+The muscle, known as the ‘Coppa,’ weighs around 2.5-3 kilograms.
 Capicola contains an ideal combination of meat and fat.

 How Is Cappacuolo Made?

-The meat is cured using a mixture of salt, nitrate, and nitrite to rid it of harmful bacteria.
-The raw meat rests in the curing mixture for at least one week, during which nitrites kill harmful bacteria, such as Clostridium botulinum, and nitrates slowly decompose and release more nitrite to preserve the curing mixture’s overall antibacterial effect.
+The dry cure meats use a mixture of salt, nitrate, and nitrite to remove harmful bacteria.
+The raw meat rests in the curing mixture for at least one week, during which nitrites kill harmful bacteria, such as Clostridium botulinum.
+Nitrates slowly decompose and release more nitrite to preserve the curing mixture’s overall antibacterial effect.
 Nitrites also give Cappacuolo its signature dark pink color.
+Nitrate and nitrites are used in very controlled amounts, as overuse can be harmful.

-An additional supportive measure to the dry curing process is to spray the meat with an edible, white bacteria starter culture that further prevents harmful bacteria from penetrating the pork.
+Another supportive measure to the dry curing process is to spray the meat with an edible, white bacteria starter culture that prevents harmful bacteria from penetrating the pork.

-Cappacuolo can also be covered in herbs and spices of the curer’s choice during the curing process.
-Popular seasoning options include black pepper, cayenne pepper, smoked paprika, and garlic powder.
+Cappacuolo can also be covered in herbs and spices of the curer’s choice during curing.
+Popular seasoning options include fennel seed, black pepper, cayenne pepper, smoked paprika, red pepper flakes, and garlic powder.

-Once the pork meat has cured, the mixture must be rinsed off and the meat air-dried under controlled humidity and temperature for about six months.
-Once the meat has lost around 35% of its weight through dehydration, there is no longer enough water left for new bacteria to grow.
+Once the pork meat has cured, the mixture must be rinsed off, and the meat air-dried under controlled humidity and temperature for about six months.
+Once the meat has lost around 35% of its weight through dehydration, there is no longer enough water for new bacteria to grow.

 Is There a Difference Between Capicola and Coppa?

 Cappacuolo tastes like salty pork with a hint of spice and smoke.
-The meat’s spiciness depends on the types of spices used during the curing process.
-Whichever spice blend is used, the overall level of heat remains low because the spices are on the edge of the meat only.
+The meat’s spiciness depends on the types of herbs used during the curing process.
+Whichever spice blend is used, the overall heat level remains low because the spices are only on the meat’s edge.

 What Is the Difference Between Capicola and Prosciutto?

 The difference between Capicola and Prosciutto is the portion of the pig that the cuts are taken from.
-Capicola is taken from the neck and shoulder region, whereas Prosciutto is taken from the pig’s hind leg.
+Capicola is taken from the neck and shoulder region, whereas Prosciutto is taken from the pig’s hind leg (similar to ham).

 Capicola and Prosciutto taste slightly different.
 Capicola has a marbling of fat throughout the entire cut, whereas Prosciutto contains a band of fat running along the outer edge of the cut.
 Prosciutto is usually more expensive than Capicola because Prosciutto takes longer to cure — sometimes over a year.